 But Bryce Canyon does not require reservations for any of its hikes.

 Do I need restaurant reservations?

 Typically, do you NOT need reservations for restaurants in and around Bryce Canyon.
-It’s possible you can use them at the Bryce Canyon Lodge if you decide to eat there, but currently, they are only doing take-out due to COVID.
+It’s possible you can use them at the Bryce Canyon Lodge if you decide to eat there, but currently, they are only doing buffet-style meals and reservations aren’t required.
 That may change in the future.